open-sauced/open-sauced/CONTRIBUTING.md

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

+Some thoughts to help you contirbute to this project

+## Recommended Communication Style

+1. Always leave screenshots for visuals changes
+2. Always leave a detailed description  in the Pull Request.
+Leave nothing ambiguous for the reviewer.
+3. Always review you code first.
+Do this by leaving comments in your coding noting questions, or interesting things for the reviewer.
+4. Always link to an issue in the project.
+Unsolicited code is welcomed, but an issue is the best place to announce your intentions to work on things.
+5. Always with communicate.
+Whether it is in the issue or the pull request, keeping the lines of communication helps everyone around you.

 ## Setup